guildai/_examples/tflite/README.md

 Alternatively, if you want to train the example to optimal accuracy, run the sequence beflow.

-- Prepare the images for training:
+- Prepare the images for training

     $ guild run prepare

-- Use transfer learning from a model trained on ImageNet:
+- Use transfer learning from a model trained on ImageNet

     $ guild run transfer-learn train-steps=5000

-- Export and freeze the inference graph:
+- Export and freeze the inference graph

     $ guild run export-and-freeze

-- Finally, generate a `tflite` file:
+- Finally, generate a `tflite` file

     $ guild run tflite

+To get the full path to the generated `tflite` file, run:

+    $ guild ls -o tflite -p model.tflite -f

-For help in using the `tflite` file in a mobile application, see *[Use the TensorFlow Lite model for inference in a mobile app](https://www.tensorflow.org/lite/devguide#3_use_the_tensorflow_lite_model_for_inference_in_a_mobile_app)*.
+For help in using the `tflite` file, see *[Use the TensorFlow Lite model for inference in a mobile app](https://www.tensorflow.org/lite/devguide#3_use_the_tensorflow_lite_model_for_inference_in_a_mobile_app)*.